chatwoot/docs/docs/product/others/webhook-events.md

 Chatwoot publishes various events to the configured webhook endpoints.
 If you want to configure a webhook, refer to the guide [here](/docs/product/features/webhooks).

-Each event has it's own payload structure based on the type of model they are acting on.
-The following section describe the main objects we use in Chatwoot and their atttributes
+Each event has its payload structure based on the type of model they are acting on.
+The following section describes the main objects we use in Chatwoot and their attributes.

 ## Objects

 An event can contain any of the following objects as a payload.
-Different type of objects supported in Chatwoot are as follows.
+Different types of objects supported in Chatwoot are as follows.

 ### Account

-The following payload will be returned for an inbox.
+The following payload will be returned for an account.

 ```json
 {